 Allow yourself time to adjust to current circumstances.
 Things are changing daily, so be kind to yourself – adjusting may take several days, if not longer.

 Be aware of how much exposure you have to the news/upsetting things on social media at this time as this can further compound a sense of hopelessness.

 If possible, try to find one thing you are grateful for each day.

-This might be your family, pets, food, a good sleep, your home, technology etc. It doesn’t matter how big or small.
+This might be your family, pets, food, satisfying sleep, your home, technology etc. It does not matter how big or small.

 Remember that this will pass.

-Whilst we are going through something very difficult that sometimes feels like it will last forever, this WILL pass and we will all get through this together.
+While we are going through something challenging that sometimes feels like it will last forever, this WILL pass, and we will all get through this together.

 For more in-depth information about how to manage stress and anxiety during the coronavirus outbreak, take a look at Living with Worry and Anxiety amid global uncertainty on the Psychology Tools website.